scholarshipsPALS Legacy Fund

 Baxter – our inspiration for the Legacy Fund

-This scholarship supports the cost of tuition or other educational support, and applies to:
+This scholarship supports the cost of tuition or other educational support, and applies to either:

-- Students pursuing post-secondary or graduate work in one of the approved fields of study
+- Students 18 years and older, pursuing post-secondary or graduate work in one of the approved fields of study

-- Students in need of assistance or educational support (including equipment) at the elementary, junior high, or high school level
+- Students under 18 years old, in need of assistance or educational support (including equipment) at the elementary, junior high, or high school level

 While the award amount may change from year to year based on the funds available, PALS is committed to awarding a minimum scholarship of $500 to each recipient.